mwmlln/shinju_select/static/documentation/TESTING.md

   * The navbar is visible as a hamburger menu on mobile devices.
   * Navigation menus reflect user login status and user's privilege.
   * Profile page link is visible and accessible for logged in users only
-  * Product management manus are visible and accessible only for users with superuser status
+  * Product management menus are visible and accessible only for users with superuser status
   * Search bar is tested to ensure that appropriate result returns.
 No result found message displays when no item for search words were returned.
   * Newsletter Signup - Ensure that email address is registered in mailchimp every time users enter their email address.